-We’re excited to announce today at Tatango the launch of A/B testing for text message marketing.
-A/B testing allows text message marketers the ability to test different versions of a text message, on small portions of their subscriber database, to see which version performs the best.
-Once a clear winner has been determined, then Tatango’s software sends the higher performing text message to the remaining subscribers that weren’t included in the A/B test.
+Years ago, Tatango launched support for A/B testing.
+A/B testing allows text message marketers to test different versions of a text message on small portions of their subscriber database simultaneously, allowing them to see which version of a text message performs better.
+Once a clear winner is determined, Tatango allows users to confidently send the higher performing text message to the remaining subscribers who weren’t included in the A/B test.

 What types of things should you be testing in your text messages?

 - Message Type: You don’t always have to send an SMS message.
 Try testing the performance of an MMS message compared to an SMS message.
 If you want to try something more sophisticated, you can compare RCS messaging against SMS and MMS.

 - Subject Lines: With an MMS message, you get the option to test different versions of your subject line.
 For example, try including the brand name in the subject line, the offer, or a teaser to the offer.
 In an RCS message, you can adjust the auto-responses and carousel options to determine how complicated the system should be.

 - Media Content: With an MMS or RCS message, you can include an image, a video, or even a GIF.
 Try testing different variations of one media type against each other, or test one media type against another to see which one performs better with your mobile subscribers.